Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 These import the react library, the logo image, and App.css code.
 Each from the files named.

 **Important!** The paths to local files: `'./logo.svg'` and `'./App.css'` begin with a `./`, while the path `'react'` doesn't have the `./`.
 Files you create, that are stored locally will always begin with `./`.
-Files that are imported from a dependency, these are files that are stored in the `node_modules` folder do not begin begin with a `./`.
+Files that are imported from a dependency, these are files that are stored in the `node_modules` folder do not begin with a `./`.

-After the imports in `App.js` you'll see a single function that returns a block of what appears to be HTML.
+After the imports in `App.js`, you'll see a single function that returns a block of what appears to be HTML.

 Notice the HTML is not a string.
 This is **JSX**.